Izu Peninsula, Japan: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-If you vacation in Izu Peninsula during October, you will probably find that it is mild.
+If you vacation in Izu Peninsula during May, you are likely to find that it is balmy.
 Temperatures tend to hover around the low 60s F (low 20s C) during the day, while at night they can dip into the high 50s F (mid 10s C).
 Humidity is generally between 60 and 70% during the day.

 What to wear/what to pack: